NOAA-CSL/NOAA_BBB_PRU_DAQ_Cape/Display_BBB_Setup.md

 POPS Instrument Setup
 ---------------------

-<p>The instrument BBB needs to be running the POPS_BBB_dt_disp.c version of the POPS software, with the POPS_BBB.cfg set to 25 bins, with the logmin set to 1.4 and the logmax set to 4.817.
+<p>The instrument BBB needs to be running the POPS_BBB_dt_disp.c version of the POPS software compiled with build_dsp.
+The /etc/rc.local file is modified to run popsdsp un the background.
+The POPS_BBB.cfg set to 25 bins, with the logmin set to 1.4 and the logmax set to 4.817.
 The serial communication should be set to false for both uarts, and the UDP[1] should also be set to false.
 The display data is sent through the status UDP[0] to 10.1.1.4 (the Display BBB) on port 8000.
 The instrument is set to the IP address of 10.1.1.3.
 The instrument needs to boot first and start sending data before the display Qt application starts.
 The two are connected with an ethernet cross cable.

+<p>To restart the network

+    sudo /etc/init.d/networking restart

-<p>To restart the network *sudo /etc/init.d/networking restart*.
-This may be useful if changing cables brings the network down.
+<p>This may be useful if changing cables brings the network down.